 going, and let them know

-when you’re back safe!”
+when you’re back safe!”-your mum (probably)

 Keep your fire within the designated area at your campsite, and fully extinguish BEFORE you leave.
 Click here for a useful factsheet from the RFS